HenrikBengtsson/startup/OVERVIEW.md

 ## Conditional file names

 If the name of a file consists of a `<key>=<value>` specification, then that file will only be included / used if the specification is fulfilled on the current system with the current R setup.
-For instance, a file `~/.Rprofile.d/os=windows` will be ignored unless `startup::sysinfo()$os == "win"`, i.e. the R session is started on a Windows system.
+For instance, a file `~/.Rprofile.d/os=windows` will be ignored unless `startup::sysinfo()$os == "windows"`, i.e. the R session is started on a Windows system.

 The following `startup::sysinfo()` keys are available for conditional inclusion of files by their file names: